Your wedding is over! You really looked good in your beautiful, perfect wedding dress!

 Should you dry clean your wedding gown, sell it, donate it or do wedding gown preservation?

 Some brides are doing "trash the dress" pictures in their wedding gowns after the wedding with their photographers.
+Here's a link to some trash the dress photos!

 Only choose to do this if you really don't care if the dress is usable after the shoot.